A. Getting To The Put-In:

-On our way up the Montreal River to Smoothwater Lake, we stopped to chat with two paddlers on their way back to their vehicle by the take-out at the bridge.
+On our way up the Montreal River to Smoothwater Lake, we stopped to chat with two paddlers on their way back to their vehicle at the small parking area by the bridge.
 They asked us to relay a message of “all good” if we passed by their three friends who were a bit behind.

 When we got to Smoothwater Lake, we first headed to a campsite on the west side of the lake.
 Unimpressed, we looked for the other one nearby but not finding it (it was one bay further south than we thought!), we decided to paddle over to the beach area on the east side of the lake.
 Campers were already at the site we had stayed at a decade ago so we landed a bit further south and looked for a possible site.
 Not finding anything suitable, we paddled south along the shore to the start of the portage to Marina Lake.

 We found there a great campsite – the #1 site on the lake! – with more possibilities than the sites further up: